Port Shepstone: Media

-Transportation
+Transport

 Air

 The nearest airport is Margate Airport, which is located in the namesake town and is about 20 km south-west of Port Shepstone.
 The airport is small-scale, and only offers one scheduled domestic route to Johannesburg.
 King Shaka International Airport, near Durban, is about 158 km north-east of Port Shepstone and has many domestic and international air routes.

 Buses

+Nowadays regular daily bus services connect Port Shepstone to other major cities in South Africa.
+These buses normally terminate in different locations in the CBD such as near Port Shepstone High School, Shell petrol station and opposite the Oribi Plaza Shopping Centre.
 Bus companies that operate long-distance routes to and from Port Shepstone include Intercape, Intercity, Greyhound and Citiliner.
-These buses normally terminate around the Central Business District (CBD) near Port Shepstone High School, Shell petrol station or opposite Oribi Plaza Shopping Centre.

 Rail

-Port Shepstone railway station opened in 1917, serving as both the southern terminus of the Cape gauge line from & to Durban, as well as the southern coastal terminus of the narrow gauge Alfred County Railway to Harding.
+Port Shepstone railway station opened in 1917, serving as both the southern terminus of the Cape gauge line from & to Durban, as well as the southern coastal terminus of the narrow gauge Alfred County Railway to Harding via Izotsha and Paddock.

 After the standard gauge Transnet passenger services shut down in 1986, the ACR continued operations until 2005, when the famous Banana Express ceased operation.

-Road

-The N2 highway from Durban has two off ramps in Port Shepstone, exit 45 and exit 51.